Micha087/recipe-page/README.md

 ### Continued development

-still need alot practice in everything
+still need alot of practice in everything

 ## Author